facebookresearch/fastMRI/fastmri_examples/adaptive_varnet/README.md

 # End-to-End Variational Networks for Accelerated MRI Reconstruction Model

-This directory contains a PyTorch implementation for reproducing the paper (currently under review at MIDL 2022).
+This directory contains a PyTorch implementation for reproducing the following paper, to be published at MIDL 2022.

-[On learning adaptive acquisition policies for undersampled multi-coil MRI reconstruction (T. Bakker, et al., 2021).][adaptive_varnet]
+[On learning adaptive acquisition policies for undersampled multi-coil MRI reconstruction (T. Bakker, et al., 2022).][adaptive_varnet]

 ## Installation
 We **strongly** recommend creating a separate conda environment for this example, as the